Visit the Home Page: TAKATSU.TK

-Takatsu, the writer of contemporary literary fiction, musician and English Literature student based in Toronto, has pioneered the Japanese youth cultural "cell phone novel" phenomenon of online serialized minimalistic poetic narrative (averaging 100 words per chapter) to the English speaking world and organized the forefront of an online writing community (Textnovel) in 2008 through “Secondhand Memories
+Takatsu is an acclaimed writer of contemporary literary fiction, featured author, kickstarter of the Literary Fiction Network, poet, philosopher, musician and Literature student based in Toronto.
+In 2008, he pioneered the "cell phone novel", a Japanese youth cultural and literary phenomenon of serialized minimalistic poetic narrative (averaging 100 words per chapter) in the English speaking world, marking a moment in history, and organized the forefront of an online writing community (Textnovel).
+“Secondhand Memories

-”, (2013, CPN, Textnovel) a sentimental journey of a struggling musician, as well as his most recent and primary piece, “Espresso Love
+”, (2013, CPN, Textnovel) a sentimental journey of a struggling musician, and his flagship landmark novel, “Espresso Love